2018 FIFA World Cup

-The 2018 FIFA World Cup was the 21st FIFA World Cup, the quadrennial world championship for national football teams organized by FIFA.
-It took place in Russia from 14 June to 15 July 2018, after the country was awarded the hosting rights in 2010.
-It was the eleventh time the championships had been held in Europe, and the first time they were held in Eastern Europe.
+The 2018 FIFA World Cup was the 21st FIFA World Cup, the quadrennial world championship for national football teams organised by FIFA.
+It took place in Russia from 14 June to 15 July 2018, after the country was awarded the hosting rights in late 2010.
+It was the eleventh time the championships had been held in Europe and the first time they were held in Eastern Europe, also featuring one or two venues, depending on definition, located across the boundary with Asia.
 At an estimated cost of over $14.2 billion, it was the most expensive World Cup ever held until it was surpassed by the 2022 World Cup in Qatar.